New Year's Eve: Mexico

 Mexicans celebrate with a late-night dinner with their families, the traditional meal being turkey or pork loin.
 Afterwards many Mexicans attend parties outside the home, for example, in night clubs.
 In Mexico City the national street festival on New Year's Eve takes place on the Zocalo, the city's main square.
+Though in recent years, the main public celebration has taken place in Paseo de la Reforma, near the Angel.
 After the twelfth chime, Mexicans will shout and wish each other a "¡Feliz Año Nuevo!" and, in many places, celebrations also include fireworks, firecrackers and sparklers.
 Celebrations there are either Spanish in origin or those adding influences of Aztec nature.

 Panama

 In Panama, Panamanians usually celebrate New Year's Eve with a dinner, followed by multiple individual fireworks celebrations.
 Fireworks begin around 11 pm for parties that last until 1 am, the next day.
 Many Panamanians leave the city and go to the rural towns across the country, to celebrate with families and friends.

 Trinidad and Tobago

 In Port of Spain the tradition is to celebrate in one's yard with friends, families and neighbors, and eat and drink till sunrise.
 At midnight the city becomes festive with fireworks in every direction.
 The celebration only starts at midnight.
 Music is heard from all the houses and bars, nightclubs, street parties, and Soca raves.
 Trinidadians and Tobagonians celebrate not only the new year but the beginning of the carnival season as well.